quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part41_Chapter_20_Inte.md

 ```

-This code sets up the potential \(V(k', k)\) using Gaussian quadrature and initializes a Hamiltonian matrix.
+This code sets up the potential $V(k', k)$ using Gaussian quadrature and initializes a Hamiltonian matrix.
 The actual eigenvalue problem would then be solved using a numerical solver.
 x??

 ---